 Section 2.1.
 Objectives.
-The object of the Council shall be to provide leadership that strengthens and supports state and territorial archives in their work to preserve and provide access to government records.
-The Council facilitates networking, information sharing, and project collaboration among its member organizations to help state and territorial government archives with their responsibilities for protecting the rights and historical documents of the American people.
-The Council promotes the preservation of and access to the documentary heritage of the United States through the development of strong, cooperative, public and private historical records programs in the states and territories of the United States.
-State and territorial archives and state historical records advisory boards work in cooperation with the National Archives and Records Administration, the National Historical Publications and Records Commission, and other state and national organizations and associations, through reciprocal support, advice, and collaboration.
+The object of the Council shall be to provide leadership that strengthens and supports its member institutions as defined in Section 4.1 in their work to acquire, preserve, and provide access to government records.
+The Council facilitates networking, information sharing, and project collaboration among its member organizations to help these government archives fulfill their responsibilities for protecting the rights and historical documents of the American people.
+The Council promotes the preservation of and access to the documentary heritage of the United States through the development of strong, cooperative, public and private historical records programs and works in cooperation with the National Archives and Records Administration, the National Historical Publications and Records Commission, and other state and national organizations and associations through reciprocal support, advice, and collaboration.

 Section 2.2.
 Not For-Profit.
 This Council is not organized for profit, or organized to engage in an activity ordinarily carried on for profit, and no part of its net earnings will accrue to the benefit of any member or individual.

 Section 3.1.
 Principal Office.
 The principal office of the Council shall be considered located in the same city and state in which the Executive Director works.
-The Council may have such other offices as the Board of Directors may determine or as the affairs of the Council may require from time to time.
+The Council may have such other offices as the Board of Directors may determine or as the affairs of the Council may require.

 Section 4.1.
-Institutional Membership.
-The institutional membership of the Council shall be limited to state and territorial archives of the fifty (50) states, five (5) territories, and the District of Columbia.
-The state or territorial archivist and state and territorial archives staff, as designated by the state archivist, are considered members of the Council through the state or territory’s institutional membership.
+Membership.
+The membership of the Council shall be the official government archives of the fifty (50) states, five (5) territories, and the District of Columbia.

 Section 4.2.
 Voting.
-Each state and territory shall be entitled to a single vote in all matters coming before the Council including elections.
-The state or territorial archivist or the designee of the state or territorial archivist is the voting member.
+Each member shall have one voting representative, and each representative shall be entitled to a single vote in all matters coming before the Council including elections.

 Section 4.3.
 Dues.
-Dues from each state and territory shall be paid to the Council in such amounts and at such times as the Board of Directors may from time to time determine.
-State and territorial archives are members of the Council regardless of dues payment status.
+Dues from each member shall be paid to the Council in such amounts and at such times as the Board of Directors may determine.
+Membership shall be continuous regardless of dues payment status.

 Officers and Board of Directors

 Section 5.2.
 Number, Tenure, and Qualifications.
 The number of Directors shall be no fewer than five (5) and no greater than nine (9).
-Except as otherwise provided herein, each Director shall hold office for a term of three years and until his successor shall have been elected and qualified.
-Members of the Board of Directors shall be selected from among state or territorial archivists and her/his designees.
+Except as otherwise provided herein, each Director shall hold office for a term of three years and until a successor shall have been elected and qualified.

 Section 5.8.
 Vacancies.
 A vacancy in any office because of death, resignation, removal, disqualification or otherwise, may be filled by the Board of Directors for the unexpired portion of the term.

 Section 6.1.
 Immediate Past President.
-The Immediate Past President shall provide counsel and advice to the President and other officers and perform such other duties as may be prescribed by the Board of Directors from time to time.
+The Immediate Past President shall provide counsel and advice to the President and other officers and perform such other duties as may be prescribed by the Board of Directors.

 Section 6.3.
-Vice-President.
-In the absence of the President or in event of the inability or refusal of the President to act, the Vice President shall perform the duties of the President, and when so acting, shall have all the powers of and be subject to all the restrictions upon the President.
-The Vice President shall perform such other duties as from time to time may be assigned by the President or by the Board of Directors.
+Vice-President / President-Elect.
+In the absence of the President or in event of the inability or refusal of the President to act, the Vice President / President-Elect shall perform the duties of the President, and when so acting, shall have all the powers of and be subject to all the restrictions upon the President.
+The Vice President / President-Elect shall perform such other duties as may be assigned by the President or by the Board of Directors.